edrlab/lcp-server/README.md

 This is a major evolution of the Readium LCP Server available on https://github.com/readium/readium-lcp-server.
 Because it is not an incremental evolution, and because this codebase is entirely maintained by EDRLab, we decided to create a new repository on the EDRLab Github space.

+**Note: This project is still not ready for production.
+We are currently testing it on a demo plateform before release.**

 V2 requires go 1.16 or higher, due to the use of new features of the `os` package.
+It is currently developed using go 1.24.

 The `lcpserver`: